Adolf Cluss: Legacy

 A bridge is named in his honor in his birthplace of Heilbronn, Germany over the Neckar river, at 49°08′37.2″N 9°12′59.3″E.

 Buildings

 A descriptive list of Cluss's known buildings and an interactive map showing their locations can be found here.

-While Adolf Cluss designed and built close to 90 different buildings in his career, few survive today.
+While Adolf Cluss designed and built close to 90 different buildings in his career, only a few survive to this day.
 In green are the buildings still standing today.